U.S.-Vietnam Environmental Exchange

 In spring 2021, Missoula County Public Schools students joined Vietnamese peers for the virtual exchange program.
 University of Montana faculty, staff and students and Vietnamese partners supported learning objectives about U.S. and Vietnamese culture and society, intercultural communication, and environmental issues in both countries.
 Directed by Dr. Nicky Phear, environmental content focused on four themes: nature and biodiversity conservation, plastic pollution and zero waste strategies, climate change impacts and solutions, and youth engagement in environmental action.
 The exchange maximized direct engagement between students in synchronous and asynchronous formats, culminating in mixed-country projects and presentation by small groups.

 Following the final session of the virtual exchange, MCPS students have remained connected to their Vietnamese peers through writing postcards and on social media, while continuing to learn about Vietnam.
 For example, students attended a UM lecture featuring author Viet Thanh Nguyen, who spoke about his experience as a Vietnamese refugee in the U.S. and his novel, The Sympathizer.
-In February, they will have the opportunity to meet former U.S. Ambassador to Vietnam Ted Osius.
+In February 2023, they had the opportunity to meet former U.S. Ambassador to Vietnam Ted Osius.